RijulGulati/solana-balance/server/README.md

 This is the server application that connects with solana cluster to fetch account balance from Mainnet/Testnet/Devnet clusters.
 Requires [Rust](https://www.rust-lang.org/tools/install) installed in system.

+It uses [`solana-account-balance`](https://crates.io/crates/solana-account-balance) crate as dependency to connect with solana cluster and fetch account balance. `solana-account-balance` crate code is available on [GitHub](https://github.com/RijulGulati/solana-account-balance).

 ## Build instructions

 **1) Build**